AionSystem/AGI/README.md

 3. **Route to the correct hemisphere** using the table above
 4. **ECF tags are active** throughout — every claim you generate requires epistemic tagging
 5. **AMYGDALA clearance** is required before any output is deployment-grade
+6. **SYNARA → CEREBELLUM → PREFRONTAL** is the output sequence after clearance — felt layer, then refinement, then presentation

 ```
 TASK ARRIVES